 The Minor Bird, like most literary magazines, desires to shine a light on the writers and artists hidden throughout campus.
 We celebrate our core authors and artists—the Creative Writing and English majors or Photography and Art majors—but we’re also looking to the Biology majors, the Business, Economics, Nursing, PT/OT, Math, Psychology, or Criminology majors who write on the side or paint to unwind.
 The Minor Bird is for all of Chatham’s campus, not only for the Humanities, but every department and student.

-Iyanna Armwood is a junior at Chatham University where they major in English and Creative Writing.
-They are co-Publicity Editor of The Minor Bird for the 2018-2019 school year.
-They were a featured reader at Chatham University’s Word Circus, Rea Coffeehouse Reading Series, and Queer Read-In.
+Iyanna Armwood is a senior at Chatham University where they major in English and minor in Creative Writing.
+They are the Editor-in-Chief of The Minor Bird for the 2019-2020 school year.
+They have published in The Minor Bird 2019 edition and they were a featured reader at Chatham University’s Word Circus, Rea Coffeehouse Reading Series, and Queer Read-In.
 Iyanna writes short slice-of-life stories and hopes to publish a collection one day.
-Also, Iyanna just launched their website: helloiyanna.com.
+Iyanna’s website is helloiyanna.com.

 Check out our social media!